Elon Musk depicted as liar, visionary in Tesla tweet trial

-- The case is focused on two August 2018 tweets that the billionaire posted on the Twitter service that he now owns

-- The tweets indicated that Musk had lined up the financing to take Tesla private at a time when the automaker's stock was slumping amid production problems

-Lawyers on opposing sides drew the starkly different portraits of Musk for a nine-person jury that will hear the three-week trial, which is focused on two August 2018 tweets that the billionaire posted on the Twitter service that he now owns.
+Lawyers on opposing sides drew the starkly different portraits of Musk for a nine-person jury that will hear the three-week trial.
+The case is focused on two August 2018 tweets that the billionaire posted on Twitter, which he now owns.

 The tweets indicated that Musk had lined up the financing to take Tesla private at a time when the automaker's stock was slumping amid production problems.

-The prospect of what would have been a $72 billion buyout fueled a rally in the company's stock price that abruptly ended a week later after it became apparent that he did not have the funding to pull off the deal after all.
-Tesla shareholders then sued him, saying that Tesla shares would not have swung so widely in value if he had not dangled the prospect of buying the company for $420 per share.
+The prospect of a $72 billion buyout fueled a rally in the company’s stock price that abruptly ended a week later after it became apparent that he did not have the funding to pull off the deal after all.
+Tesla shareholders then sued him, saying that Tesla shares would not have swung so widely in value if he had not dangled the idea of buying the company for $420 per share.

 Nicholas Porritt, a lawyer representing Glen Littleton and other Tesla shareholders in the class-action case, promptly vilified Musk as he addressed jurors.